JannoTjarks/azure-dyndns2/README.md

 …

 ## The DynDNS Update API
-The DynDNS Update API allows the update of an ip address with an WebAPI/REST call.
+The DynDNS Update API allows the update of a DNS record with a WebAPI/REST call.
 This call is described here: DynDNS Perform Update.

 Based on this standard the following minimal schema would allow the update of a dns record:
 ```bash